Key terms and acronyms used in CONNECT.

 See also: Release / Release Group

 Direct to Consumer (D2C or DTC) purchases are made directly from artists and music labels, not through another retail entity.
-D2C retailers include Bandcamp, Famehouse, etc.
+Artist official stores are D2C retailers.
+Other D2C retail providers include Bandcamp, Famehouse, etc.

 See also: Store Strata